Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Introduction

 \citet{Schneider2010} first introduced a halo model for IA, establishing the foundation for connecting galaxy alignments to their host dark matter halos.
 Building on this framework, \citet{Joachimi2013a, Joachimi2013b} developed simulation-based approaches that assign galaxy orientations by sampling from distributions encoding alignment with halo shapes, while \citet{Hoffmann_2022} extended this methodology to incorporate alignment with the local tidal field.
 The \textsc{halotools} package \citep{Hearin2017} provides a flexible framework for HOD modeling, which was extended by \citet{vanalfen_2023} to include IA modeling via the Dimroth--Watson distribution.
 This \halotoolsia framework parameterizes the alignment strength of central and satellite galaxies separately, enabling joint modeling of galaxy clustering and orientation statistics.

 A key limitation of the HOD is its reliance on stochastic sampling procedures that are not differentiable, restricting Bayesian inference with HOD simulations to methods like Markov Chain Monte Carlo (MCMC).
 This precludes the use of gradient-based optimization and inference methods like Hamiltonian Monte Carlo (HMC; \citealt{Duane1987, Neal2011}), which have proven highly efficient in machine learning and increasingly in cosmological applications (see \citet{dvorkin2022machine} for a review).
 As Stage IV survey analyses begin to require inference over larger parameter spaces to account for systematics, MCMC-based inference becomes increasingly computationally demanding in high-dimensional settings.
 For instance, the Dark Energy Survey Year 6 result included inference over 50 nuisance parameters, in addition to cosmological parameters \citep{descollaboration2026darkenergysurveyyear}.
+In \citet{Piras_2024}, it was estimated that a Stage IV full 3x2 analysis would require up to 12 years of compute time on 48 CPU cores with MCMC-like sampling, which is contrasted with 8 days on GPU with differentiable sampling techniques.
 Consequently, there is a growing need for more computationally efficient (differentiable) methods that enable tractable inference over many free parameters.

 One path forward is training NN-based emulators, which have exhibited significant forward modeling and inference speed-ups in modeling IA in hydrodynamic simulations \citep{Jagvaral_2022, jagvaral2023diffusion, jagvaral24_arxiv} and in the HOD framework \citep{Pandya_2025}.
 Yet another path is through differentiable simulations, which enable the computation of gradients of observables with respect to model parameters via automatic differentiation.
 This enables gradient descent optimization, HMC sampling, and integration into differentiable analysis pipelines.